Moving Abroad Checklist Part 1 – How to Make…

 Bottom line: The chances of happening an unlikely surprise increase across the years, and eventually the implausible event will knock at your door.
 So have a Plan B!
 And maybe even a C.

 The best way to start a Plan B is to know as much as you can about your risks.
 This is possible only by talking to the people that experienced failure.
-I recognize it is difficult to make others disclose their misfortunes, but it is worth to try.
-The next step is to compile all the possible situations representing a hazard and work in their contingency.
-For this, you can also use the experience of other foreigners by asking them in social media, expat meetings and blogs.
+I recognize it is difficult to make others disclose their misfortunes, but it is worth trying.
+The next step is to compile all the possible situations representing a hazard and work on their contingency.

 - What type of failures can happen?

-- How they reacted when the event arose?
+- How did they react when the event arose?

 - How did they prepare for similar events in the future?

-For natural cataclysms there are well-known standard procedures.
-In Japan, for example, there are earthquake emergency packs with water, canned food, blankets, etc. In Indonesia, after the tsunami, they build shelters in exposed beaches and hotels to speed evacuation.
+For natural cataclysms, there are well-known standard procedures.
+In Japan, for example, there are earthquake emergency packs with water, canned food, blankets, etc. In Indonesia, after the tsunami, they build shelters on exposed beaches and hotels to speed evacuation.

-A good example is the tumultuous relation between North and South Korea, which often scares foreigners, but nothing serious happened in the last decades.
+A good example is the tumultuous relationship between North and South Korea, which often scares foreigners, but nothing serious happened in the last decades.
 A similar situation happened in Armenia in 2018, when major protests erupted in their capital, Yerevan.
 The city stopped and was relatively chaotic for a few days.
-I was there spending holidays, and even before I came back, everything already went back to normal.
+I was there spending the holidays, and even before I came back, everything had already gone back to normal.
 Of course, civil unrest may turn into a long crisis, and sometimes even wars.
 But surely most of them don’t go that far and should not be a reason for panic.

 It was good that I was living light since my last move was not smooth.
 I needed to use my Plan B, for a reason that is quite common and is still not in this article.
 Therefore, I ask again for your patience for a small personal story and promise it can be useful for you.

 Only two weeks before I finally leave for Spain, they called me and told me they didn’t have the resources needed to apply for my visa.
-They told me I should do it myself, by my own resources and taking the risk of losing anything invested if the government rejected my working Visa.
+They told me I should do it myself, by my own resources, and take the risk of losing anything invested if the government rejected my working Visa.